sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

  *
  *  Internally a a sequence number is embedded in every published event,
  *  along with a globally unique runtime-id that can distinguish restarts.
+ *  The receiver could keep next expected number for each runtime id
+ *  and use this info to compute missed event count upon next event.
+ *  The contents of the sequence is implementation specific.
  *
  * input:
  *  handle -- As obtained from events_init_publisher for a event-source.